-Elderberry is full of vital vitamin C. Before resorting to pharmaceutical remedies, I look to nature first, so this elderberry syrup is a seasonal favourite natural remedy of mine.
 I first encountered the benefits of elderberries a few years ago when I started my foraging adventure.
-In the first year I made cordial and had a spoonful everyday.
+Elderberry is full of vital vitamin C. Before using pharmaceutical remedies, I look to nature first, so this elderberry syrup is my seasonal favourite natural remedy.
+In the first year, I made cordial and had a spoonful every day.
 Sure enough, it was the first winter that I did not suffer from a cold or cough.
 Cordials, however, contain added sugar, so I decided to make this elderberry syrup with honey.

-Immunity boosting Elderberry Syrup
+Immunity Boosting Elderberry Syrup

 - 250 gms Elderberries Picked off the stem